jlggross/learning/README.md

 # learning
-Learning files from my studiesto become a Data Scientist
+Learning files from my studies to become a Data Scientist